-When her brother decides to ditch for a couple weeks in London, Viola heads over to his elite boarding school, disguises herself as him, and proceeds to fall for one of her soccer teammates.
-Little does she realize she's not the only one with romantic troubles, as she, as he, gets in the middle of a series of intermingled love affairs.
+When her brother decides to ditch for a couple weeks, Viola heads over to his elite boarding school, disguised as him, and proceeds to fall for one of his soccer teammates, and soon learns she's not the only one with romantic troubles.

 Following the death of her parents, teen-aged Andie West is living with her mother's best friend, Sarah.
 Andie, who doesn't care about school, is trying to figure out where she fits in in life.
 The only thing she loves is dancing with her street crew, the 410, led by Tuck.
 The 410 are the most notorious of the street crews in Baltimore and are wanted by the police for their acts of vandalism and public mischief.
 Sarah threatens to send Andie to live with relatives in Texas unless she cleans up her act, which includes ending her association with the 410 and trying harder at school.
 Andie's neighborhood friend, Tyler Gage, convinces Andie to audition for entry into the Maryland School of the Arts (MSA), an institution which ended up turning his life around for the better.
 Andie passes the audition but isn't sure she fits in there.
 The school's director, Blake Collins, isn't sure she fits in there either.
 Blake is a brilliant dancer but looks for conformity to his way.
 After learning ...
 Written by

 50 of 66 people found this review helpful.